signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 - It can be abstract: this base type will be Poco compliant (but cannot obviously be used as a read only property).
 - Concrete classes MUST have a public default constructor since:
-  - having to deal with constructor parameter while restoring an object graph is rather complex;
+  - having to deal with constructor parameters while restoring an object graph is rather complex;
-  - this enables a PocoClass object to appear as a read only property (the constructor is in charge of instantiating the object).
+  - this enables a PocoClass object to appear as a read only property (the constructor of the property owner can instantiate the property instance).
 - Its public properties MUST be of Poco compliant types.

 Each class of a hierarchy MUST declare the attribute (the attribute doesn't inherit).
 Specialized classes that haven't the attribute are not Poco compliant.

 > This opt-in approach has been chosen to avoid leaks or security holes.
-The ultimate set of Poco types is a closed world that is
+The ultimate set of Poco types is a strictly defined
-> strictly defined.
+> closed world.

 ## Future...
 Currently, only IPoco and [PocoClass] are handled.
 One may introduce a [PocoLikeSupport] or [PocoLikeImplementation] or other